CCRGeneticsBranch/HowTos/docs/Viralsequences_download.md

 #Overview

-[GDC](https://portal.gdc.cancer.gov/) suggests adding viral sequences and decoys to human genome when building the references.
+[GDC](https://portal.gdc.cancer.gov/) suggests adding viral sequences and decoys to human genome when building a reference.
 There are about 200 viral sequences listed [here](https://gdc.cancer.gov/system/files/public/file/GRCh83.d1.vd1_virus_decoy.txt).
-Downloading these fastq sequences one by one can be quite tedious and prone to errors.
+Downloading these fasta sequences one by one can be quite tedious and prone to errors.

 ##Download steps

 We put together a python script that will download all the viral sequences to a single fasta file.

 1. Copy all the lines from [here](https://gdc.cancer.gov/system/files/public/file/GRCh83.d1.vd1_virus_decoy.txt) and save it to a text file.(GRCh83.d1.vd1_virus_decoy.txt)
 2. Make sure biopython library is installed in your env.
 If using biowulf, you can do this in a conda env
 ```